 Individualized Learning Programs can be set up by any homeschooling family to meet their family's goals and children's interests in order to develop skills.

 Would you like to learn how to set them up in your homeschool and see examples of Independent Learning Programs?
-Preview the self directed learning contract here.
+The course below guides you through the steps, helps you choose and create your own independent learning contracts.

 The ILP Manual E-book ( $6.95US ) gives a detailed fifteen page explanation on how to set up Independent Learning Programs for your family.
 It answers the questions -